The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Background

 Detailed information about the battalion during World War I is scarce. Österreich-Ungarns letzter Krieg reveals that they were now assigned to 56.
 Infanteriebrigade, still reporting to 28.
 Infanteriedivision, III.
 Korps, operating on the eastern front.
-In 1914 they were involved in battles by Gologóry, Jaroslav, Przemyśl, Homonna and Dukla.
-For the rest of the war it is difficult to trace them but in July 1916 they were fighting south of Valsugana on the Tirolean front.
+In 1914, they were involved in battles at Gologóry, Jaroslav, Przemyśl, Homonna and Dukla.
+For the rest of the war, it is difficult to trace them, but in July 1916 they were fighting south of Valsugana on the Tyrolean front.
 Their exploits here were even mentioned in the daily official war bulletins.

 Quote(s) from the novel